Broadband speeds are over a third quicker compared to a year ago. But we still lag behind many of our closest European neighbours.

 The latest annual study from Cable.co.uk shows that Ireland’s broadband speeds continue to improve, however we still lag behind many other developed countries.

-With an average download speed of just under 103Mbps, a big improvement from 76Mbps last year, Ireland ranks 40th out of 229 countries and territories worldwide in terms of speed.
+With an average download speed of just under 103Mbps, up significantly from 76Mbps last year, Ireland ranks 40th out of 229 countries and territories worldwide in terms of speed.

 The study looked at data from around 1.5 billion broadband speed tests worldwide and was collected over the 12 months up to 30th June 2024.